 Nutrition and proper hydration are vital parts of wound healing and management which requires a consultation with a Nutritionist or a Dietician.
-Blood tests may be ordered to assess hemoglobin levels, iron levels, etc. Making sure an individual has adequate levels of protein, vitamins, minerals and water in their diet is an important part of the wound healing process (Citty et al., 2019; Munoz et al., 2020).
+Blood tests may be ordered to assess hemoglobin levels, iron levels, etc. Making sure an individual has adequate levels of protein, vitamins, minerals and water in their diet is an important part of the wound healing process (6) (32).